leoafarias/fvm/README.md

 **Force Flag**

 Fvm only allows to call the use command on Flutter projects.
-However if you want to call the `use` command on a non-flutter directory just use the `--force` flag.
+However if you want to call the `use` command on a non-flutter directory use the `--force` flag.

 If you are starting a new project and plan on using `fvm flutter create` you wil have to use the `--force` flag